A General Guide to Funding a Private College Education

 • Outside scholarships are everywhere, so don’t forget to look for them too.
 And start your search early!
 Check with your parents’ employers, your local parish, or any organizations you are a member of to see if they have scholarship funds.
 When you apply for these awards, pay careful attention to what they can be used for; some may only go toward tuition while others could be used to help pay for books or personal expenses.

-• Work-study programs provide an opportunity for students to get on-campus jobs and earn money they can contribute toward their education.
+• Work-study programs provide an opportunity for students to get on-campus jobs and earn money they can choose to contribute toward their education.
 Many schools offer either federally funded or institutionally funded work-study to students who have demonstrated need.
 Most campuses offer a wide array of jobs, from working in the library to assisting in the admission office.
 The number of hours you work per week will vary depending on the amount of your work-study award.
+However, funds earned are not automatically applied to tuition; you receive these earnings like regular wages and can choose how to spend them.

 • Grants are generally need-based funds that don’t have to be repaid, and most colleges will require you to demonstrate need by filing a form such as the FAFSA or CSS Profile.
 It’s important to understand the funding source for the grants, as they could be federal grants, state grants, or even institutional grants.
 Like scholarships, make sure you inquire about the renewal criteria for any grants you receive.

 • Student loans are also a reality for most students seeking a college education.
 The most popular and desirable loans available are offered through the US Department of Education’s Direct Loan Program.
-These student loans, which are part of a student’s financial aid award, offer a low interest rate and have favorable repayment terms.
-There are other loan options available too, such as state loan programs, Parent Plus loans, and private loans, so don’t hesitate to ask the financial aid office about these opportunities.
+These college loans, which are part of a student’s financial aid award, offer a lower interest rate and have more favorable repayment terms compared to private lenders.
+But there are other loan options available too, such as state loan programs, Parent PLUS Loans, and private loans, so don’t hesitate to ask the financial aid office about these opportunities.

 Related: 7 Things You Need to Do Before Filing the FAFSA